 Today, the wilderness area continues to protect our native biodiversity, including an important subpopulation of endangered mainland moose, abundant black bear, re-introduced American marten, and rare snakes and turtles.

-The Tobeatic is interconnected by lakes, streams and rivers, offering outstanding wilderness canoeing, camping and hiking.
-It is a storied region of the province known best for its moose herd, trout streams, and rugged canoe routes through rocky lakes and wild rivers.
-These routes, first traveled by Mi'kmaq, supported a world-class "sportman's" guiding tradition through the late 19th and early 20th century.
-The traditions of hunting, fishing, trapping and guiding are alive today, with the travel ways of the Tobeatic frequented by local recreational enthusiasts, youth organizations, and professional outfitters alike.
+The Tobeatic’s interconnected lakes, streams, and river offer outstanding wilderness canoeing, angling and camping opportunities.
+It is a storied region of the province known best for its moose, trout streams, and rugged canoe routes through rocky lakes and wild rivers.
+These routes and portages, first traveled by the Mi'kmaq, supported a world-class "sportman's" guiding tradition through the late 19th and early 20th century.
+They include much of the “Tent Dwellers” canoe route, made famous by Albert Bigelow Paine’s 1908 account of backcountry guiding and sport fishing adventures in this region.
+The traditions of hunting, fishing, trapping and guiding are alive today.
+The Tobeatic’s historic travel ways are frequented by recreational enthusiasts, youth organizations, and professional outfitters alike.

 The southeastern portion of the wilderness area overlaps with part of Tobeatic Wildlife Management Area.
 This designation and the associated regulations, administered by the Department of Natural Resources, are not affected by the overlap with the wilderness area.

 Together, Tobeatic Wilderness Area, Shelburne River Wilderness Area and Kejimkujik National Park form a major part of the protected core of the UNESCO Southwest Nova Biosphere Reserve designated in 2001.
 This international designation is reserved for globally important terrestrial, coastal or marine regions, where efforts are being made to reconcile the conservation of biodiversity with its sustainable use.